HaoranLu226/STAT628_Module2_Group14/README.md

 * `figure`: Contains figures for model diagnostics, including homoscedasticity (`homoscedasticity.jpeg`), linearity (`linearity.jpeg`) and normality (`normality.jpeg`), as well as two figures to check outliers (`CoodDistance.jpeg` and `LOOCVres.jpeg`).

 To reproduce our model, one can use `data_cleaning.R` in the `code` directory to process `BodyFat.csv` in the `data` directory.
 It's expected to write a file same as `cleaned_bodyfat.csv` in the `data` directory.
-After that, one can run the `model.R` for the 10 models we've constructed and compare there pros and cons.
-The recommended one is selected in the end, which is our proposed one for building the app.
+After that, one can run the `model.R` for the 10 models we've constructed and compare there pros and cons (the first two models are based on the original data `data/BodyFat.csv`).
+The recommended model is selected in the end, which is our proposed one for building the app.

 To reproduce the figures and app, one can run `figure.R`, `ui.R` and `server.R` in the `code` directory.